Trust portal

 If your account uses agent-to-agent payment routing (Nevermined or Skyfire), the Agent Payment Routing Terms of Service addendum applies in addition to the main Terms of Service.
 It covers the non-custodial routing policy, liability boundary, audit logging scope, and the 30-day change-notice commitment for payment-rail changes.

-SOC 2 Type I — in progress, target Q3 2026.
-Not yet certified.
-We’re stating this honestly rather than dressing aspiration as readiness — the audit kicks off this quarter and we’ll publish the report under NDA on close.
-Type II follows ~12 months after Type I.
+SOC 2 Type I: in progress, target Q3 2026.
+Not yet certified, and we have not yet engaged an independent auditor.
+We’re stating this honestly rather than dressing aspiration as readiness.
+When we engage an auditor we’ll publish the report under NDA on close.
+Type II follows after Type I.

 Audit-log event catalog